RoelofSetsFire/data-processing-1/30 Homework/40 Crawling/10 Homework.md

 # Crawling

-In this homework you will get more experience scraping data from the web as well as answer questions on the readings.
+This is the bonus assignment.
+If you already finished the scraper and want to get more experience scraping data from the web, go ahead and implement the web crawler!

 ## Web crawling & HTML scraping